The 7 biggest fitness myths

 “Carbohydrates in the evening make you fat”

-Who hasn't heard these statements?
-Such fitness myths keep coming up and persistent.
-So that you are not influenced by such false statements, we have uncovered 8 of the most popular myths around the topic of fitness.
+Who has not heard these statements before?
+Such fitness myths come up again and again and persist.
+So that you are not influenced by such false statements, we have uncovered 8 of the most popular myths about fitness.

 1. "Strength training makes me look masculine"

 Not correct!
-Many women skip extra weights when exercising because they are afraid of otherwise gaining a masculine body shape.
+Many women avoid adding weight to their workouts altogether because they are afraid of getting a masculine body shape otherwise.
 This statement is fictitious.
-Because of our genes, women will never be able to naturally build as much muscle as the opposite sex.
-Rather, regular strength training helps us get a slim figure and become more defined.
+Because of our genes, we women will never be able to naturally build as much muscle as the opposite sex.
+Rather, regular strength training helps us to get a slim figure and become more defined.

 2. “Fat burning only starts after 30 minutes”

 Not correct!
 From the very first second, our body burns fat and glucose during exercise.
-Many HIIT workouts, i.e. high-intensity interval training, only take 10-15 minutes.
+Many HIIT workouts, i.e. high-intensity interval training, only last 10-15 minutes.
 The intensive exercises boost your metabolism in this short time and help you get rid of excess fat.
-What is true, however, is that your body needs a certain amount of time to really get into full swing.
+What is true, however, is that your body needs a certain amount of time to really get into high gear.
 How quickly you reach this point, of course, depends on the intensity and type of your workout.
-In addition, the after-burn effect should not be underestimated in particularly intensive but short units.
-The body burns around 24 hours more calories after such an exercise.
+In addition, the after-burn effect should not be underestimated in particularly intensive but short sessions.
+After such a load, the body burns more calories for about 24 hours.

-3. "Carbohydrates in the evening make you fat."
+3. "Carbs in the evening make you fat."

 Not correct!
-Many dieting guides spread the myth that carbohydrates in the evening are counterproductive to success.
+Many diet guides perpetuate the myth that late-night carbs are counterproductive to success.
 This myth is simply wrong.
 In order to lose weight, a daily calorie deficit is crucial.
-This means that your calorie intake has to be less than your calorie consumption.
-However, it does not matter when and in what form you consume the calories during the day.
+This means that your calorie intake must be less than your calorie expenditure.
+It doesn't matter when and in what form you consume the calories during the day.
 However, heavy eating in the evening robs some people of a relaxed sleep.
-However, you should find out for yourself.
+However, you should find that out for yourself.

 Not correct!
-Regeneration is extremely important for our body and even promotes muscle building.
-As a rule, you should make sure that you have at least two so-called “rest days” a week, on which you give your body a break.
+Regeneration is extremely important for our body and even promotes muscle growth.
+As a rule, you should make sure that you have at least two so-called “rest days” a week, when you give your body a break.
 Otherwise, negative symptoms such as loss of strength, fatigue or an increased risk of injury can quickly occur.
-Alternatively, you can of course actively support your regeneration with relaxation exercises, yoga and light Pilates units.
-Nevertheless, you don't just have to lie on the couch on rest days.
+Alternatively, you can of course also actively support your regeneration with relaxation exercises, yoga and light Pilates units.
+However, you don't just have to lie on the couch on Rest Days.

 Not correct!
-It doesn't matter what time you train for your performance success.
-When you are most motivated depends entirely on your personal preferences and your individual biorhythm.
-Some people prefer to start the day with an intense training session.
-Others, on the other hand, prefer to really work off again in the evening before going to bed.
-As with nutrition, this cannot be generalized.
+For your performance success, it doesn't matter what time you train.
+When you are most motivated depends entirely on personal preferences and your individual biorhythm.
+Some people prefer to start the day with an intense workout.
+Others, on the other hand, would rather have a good workout in the evening before going to bed.
+Just like with nutrition, you can't generalize.

-6. "A lot of exercise can convert fat into muscle mass."
+6. "Exercising a lot can turn fat into muscle mass."

 Not correct!
-Burning fat and building muscle are two completely independent processes.
-If you want to build muscle, you should find yourself in a calorie surplus.
-The opposite is true for fat loss.
+Fat burning and muscle building are two completely independent processes.
+If you want to build muscle, you should be in a calorie surplus.
+The opposite is true when it comes to fat loss.
 Accordingly, body fat cannot be converted into muscle mass.
-Strength training and the muscle building that goes with it, however, boost your metabolism.
-Muscles can burn fat, which in turn helps you lose weight.
+However, strength training and the associated muscle building boost your metabolism.
+Muscle can burn fat, which in turn helps you lose weight.

-7. "With enough ab training I can get a six-pack."
+7. "With enough ab training, I can get a six pack abs."

 Not correct!
-Even if the assumption is widespread that only targeted ab training is sufficient to get a defined stomach, this statement is unfortunately wrong.
-In principle, we all have a six-pack - but only very few people see it.
-Regular training naturally plays a role in ensuring that it comes to the fore.
+Even if the assumption is widespread that only targeted abdominal training is sufficient to get a defined stomach, this statement is unfortunately wrong.
+In principle, we all have a six-pack - but it is only visible to very few.
+In order for it to appear, regular training naturally plays a role.

-For a really defined stomach, it is essential a) to integrate a healthy and balanced diet with a good mix of protein-rich foods, healthy fats and usable carbohydrates into your everyday life and to follow a regular and adequate sleep rhythm.
+For a really defined stomach, it is essential a) to integrate a healthy and balanced diet with a good mix of protein-rich foods, healthy fats and digestible carbohydrates into your everyday life and to follow a regular and sufficient sleep rhythm.

-Of course, with this article we could not get rid of every circulating myth from the table.
-We hope, however, that you have taken away your fear of intensive strength training, necessary regeneration phases and a balanced diet.
-We women don't suddenly turn into masculine muscles just because we add weights to our workouts and even if we consume carbohydrates in the evening, we don't suddenly become fat.
-Those who want to lose weight and look more defined should try to find themselves in a calorie deficit.
-If you want to promote your muscle building, you should be in a calorie surplus but still pay attention to a varied diet.
-In everything, however, one thing is most important: We should always listen to our body and work with it instead of against it.
+Of course, we were not able to dispel every myth that was circulating with this article.
+However, we hope that we have taken away your fear of intensive strength training, necessary regeneration phases and a balanced diet.
+We women don't suddenly turn into masculine beefcakes just because we incorporate weights into our workouts, and even if we eat carbs at night, we don't suddenly become fat.
+If you want to lose weight and look more defined, try to be in a calorie deficit.
+If you want to promote muscle growth, you should be in a calorie surplus but still eat a varied diet.
+Above all, however, one thing is most important: We should always listen to our body and work with it instead of against it.